corcorana/restingIAF/README.md

 # restingIAF
 Source code for `restingIAF`, an automated resting-state individual alpha frequency (IAF) estimation routine implemented in EEGLAB.
-Repo also contains a manuscript (submitted) outlining rationale for programme development and its performance on simulated and non-simulated datasets.
+Repo also contains a manuscript (submitted) outlining rationale for programme development and its performance across simulated and non-simulated EEG datasets.
+Materials required to replicate the simulation analyses reported in the manuscipt can be found in the [simulations](https://github.com/corcorana/restingIAF/tree/master/code/simulations) subdirectory.
-An example analysis script (including real EEG data) is also [provided](https://github.com/corcorana/restingIAF/tree/master/code/tutorial).
+A [tutorial](https://github.com/corcorana/restingIAF/tree/master/code/tutorial) analysis routine (including sample EEG data) is provided to familiarise you with various features of the package.
-We recommend ensuring you can replicate the analysis demonstrated in the tutorial before implementing the package in your own analyses.
+If you experience any difficulties implementing `restingIAF`, please attempt to replicate the analysis detailed in the [tutorial readme](https://github.com/corcorana/restingIAF/tree/master/code/tutorial/tute_README.md) before contacting us for assistance.

 A preliminary implementation in Python for use with [MNE-Python](https://martinos.org/mne/) is available as part of the [`philistine` package](https://gitlab.com/palday/philistine).